 Please note that this lesson plan is a supplement to the existing lesson plan written by the Stanford History Education Group (SHEG).
-Their original materials, including the document set, PowerPoint slides, and background information, can be found at https://sheg.stanford.edu/egyptian-pyramids.
+Their original materials, including the document set, guiding questions, lesson sequence, and background information, can be found at https://sheg.stanford.edu/moctezuma-and-cortes.
 Please download those materials before proceeding, as they cannot be not replicated here and are essential to the lesson.